gliga/ekstazi/README.md

 ## Research

-If you have used Ekstazi in a research project, please cite the research paper in any related publication:
+If you have used Ekstazi in a research project, please cite the following paper:

 ```bibtex
 @inproceedings{GligoricETAL15Ekstazi,